Menlo Park Historical Association (MPHA).

 Want to be involved or even just be kept informed?
 Join the MenloSisters email list.
 See Email List page (left side vertical column) for details.

 Historical Relationship of the Two Menlos.
-In the early 1850s, two Irishmen, Dennis J. Oliver and Daniel C. McGlynn, purchased 1,700 acres (some sources say it was 640 acres) bordering County Road, now El Camino Real.
-They were probably the first European residents of the area that is today within the corporate limits of Menlo Park.
-They proceeded to build two houses with a common entrance.
-Across their driveway they erected a large wooden gate with tall arches on which the name of their estate was printed in foot-high letters: "MENLO PARK," with the date, "August 1854," under it.
-Apparently the area reminded them of their birth village in Ireland, which the Irish had originally called Mionloch (meaning "small lake"), but by the 19th century had been anglicized to Menlough.
-The sign apparently didn't have room for the full name, so the last 3 letters were dropped, which is common for place names.
+In the early 1850s, two Irishmen, Dennis J. Oliver and Daniel C. McGlynn, purchased 650 acres (about 1 square mile) bordering County Road, now El Camino Real to raise cattle for the San Francisco market.
+They built (or perhaps the property already had) a large barn-like structure.
+Alongside County Road they erected a large wooden gate with tall arches on which the name of their estate was printed in foot-high letters: "MENLO PARK" since the ranch reminded Oliver of the area around the village of Menlo near Galway town where he grew up.
+Menlo village had originally been called Mionloch (meaning "small lake" in Gaelic), but by the 19th century had been anglicized to Menlough, usually shortened to Menlo.
+For interesting historic details, see the Dennis Oliver page on the MPHA website.
 When the San Francisco and San Jose Railroad came through in 1863, it was decided to put a station were the work camp for building the railroad bridge over the San Francisquito Creek had been located.
 This station needed a designation.
 During a discussion about the choice of a name, a railroad official is said to have looked over at the gate and decided that "MENLO PARK" would be appropriate, and so the name was officially adopted for the station.
 A village grew up around the Menlo Park station.
 Its population growth accelerated after the founding of Stanford University next door in 1891.
 In 1927 the village incorporated under the laws of the state of California as a city, adopting the name Menlo Park, but unfortunately the Oliver-McGlynn gate was destroyed by a reckless driver in 1922.

 There are 2 Menlough villages in Galway County.
 Oliver and McGlynn were from the Menlough that is now within Galway City.
 To distinguish the two villages, the one in Galway City is usually referred to as "Menlo."
 Menlo consists only of houses, no commercial enterprises.
 There is an area within Menlo known as Menlo Park.
 Adjacent to Menlo are the ruins of Menlo Castle.